web-deps/odom/docs/collections.md

 __Parameters__:

 - `datum`
-  - Type: any
+  - Type: `any`
-  - Required: Yes
+  - Required: Yes.
-  - Usage: contains the information required to create a node.
+  - Usage: Contains the information required to create a node.
 It is a member of the data array.

 __Return Value__: